← Back to home

 Mapping file

-The mapping file (param-map.json) is the core of Envilder.
+The mapping file (envilder.json) is the core of Envilder.
 It's a JSON file that maps environment variable names (keys) to secret paths (values) in your cloud provider.

 📄